mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 web-ext run
 ```

-This starts Firefox and loads the extension temporarily in the browser, just as you can on the [about:debugging page](https://developer.mozilla.org/docs/Tools/about:debugging#Add-ons).
-Note that this `web-ext` method has the same [limitations regarding prompts for permissions and restart features](/documentation/develop/testing-persistent-and-restart-features/) as about:debugging.
+This starts Firefox and loads the extension temporarily in the browser, just as you can on the [`about:debugging` page](https://developer.mozilla.org/docs/Tools/about:debugging#Add-ons).
+Note that this `web-ext` method has the same [limitations regarding prompts for permissions and restart features](/documentation/develop/testing-persistent-and-restart-features/) as `about:debugging`.

 See the [run reference guide](/documentation/develop/web-ext-command-reference/#web-ext-run) to learn more.